Personal profile

 Biography

 I completed both my undergraduate (Mathematical Engineering - 2012) and postgraduate (Applied Mathematics - 2015) degrees at the University of Birmingham.
 My doctoral thesis concerned the stability of three-dimensional non-Newtonian boundary layer flows.
 Since completing my PhD I have held lectureships at the University of Leicester, Oxford Brookes University and Coventry University.
-In addition to this, I often visit the University of Sydney to undertake collaborative research work.
+In addition to this, I often visit the University of Sydney and Université Grenoble Alpes to undertake collaborative research work.

 I am part of the UK Fluids Network (UKFN) and contribute to two Special Interest Groups (SIGs): Non-Newtonian fluid mechanics and Boundary layers and complex rotating flows.

 I am always happy to hear from prospective students.
-If you would like to come and work with me feel free to get in touch via email so that we can discuss potential projects.
+If you would like to come and work with me, feel free to get in touch via email so that we can discuss potential projects.

 Education/Academic qualification